pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 baby = Bear.new
 ```

-They walked inside their home after a lovely visit to their local church with all of their bear neighbors, when they noticed something was wrong.
+They walked inside their home after a lovely visit to their local church with all of their bear-friends, when they noticed something was wrong.
 Someone was messing with their stuff.
-As you might expect...
+And as you might expect...

 ``` ruby
 papa.come_home_to_looted_house